 Read construction drawings to ensure correct layout and placement and ensure that building wrap or rain screen (where applicable) is in place.
-An outside corner is the best place to start installing XtremeTrim®.
+An inside corner is the best place to start installing XtremeTrim®.
 Choose one that makes the most sense for your project.
 XtremeTrim® System Reveals offers many options.

 Cutting and Painting

 Use a non-ferrous carbide miter saw blade when cutting XtremeTrim®.
 Use Direct To Metal (DTM) paint when jobsite painting.

 Stainless steel fasteners are recommended.
 XtremeTrim® profiles may be secured in place with a few SS nails until fastened through panels and into studs during panel or plank fastening per siding manufacturer's instructions.
 Aluminum fasteners may also be used.